 The leadership involvement in implementing cybersecurity culture is vital.
 They have to set an example for others to follow.
 A small step from the leader towards establishing a cybersecurity can have a positive trickle down effect.
 They should champion cybersecurity initiatives, allocate resources, and make it a strategic priority.

 Training should cover topics such as password hygiene, recognizing phishing attempts, safe internet browsing, and incident reporting procedures.
+Sharing knowledge is often half the job, the employees must also be shown why the effort is being made.
+Show examples of how internal knowledge sharing actually ends up benefitting teams.

 Policies and Procedures: